Bring us back to You, God.

-The greatest honour and worship we can offer to the Lover of our souls is to enter the sanctuary, the holy set-apart place in our hearts scripture talks about, and listen, really listen to the desires of His heart –then act on the things He has shared with us, like the need to seek justice and righteousness and goodness and love.
+The greatest honour and worship we can offer to the Lover of our souls is to enter the sanctuary, the holy set-apart place in our hearts, and listen, really listen to the desires of His heart — then act on the things He has shared with us, like the need for justice, righteousness, goodness, and love.
 That, I believe, is the essence of worship.

 “If you love me, you will keep my commandments.